-Vegetation monitoring was initiated in 2019 and continued through to 2021 at wetlands within the Rob Roy Swamp PSW Complex (RR2 and RR6) and ANSI wetlands A & B. The summary report, Wetland Vegetation Monitoring 2021 prepared by Stantec (Appendix G), describes the methods and results from 2021 surveys and will be updated annually as part of the AMP reporting.
-This report represents the third year of terrestrial monitoring.
+Vegetation monitoring was initiated in 2019 and continued through to 2022 at wetlands within the Rob Roy Swamp PSW Complex (RR2 and RR6) and ANSI wetlands A & B. The summary report, Walker Aggregates Duntroon Quarry Expansion, Wetland Vegetation Monitoring: 2022 Annual Monitoring Report prepared by Stantec (Appendix G), describes the methods and results from 2022 surveys and will be updated annually as part of the AMP reporting.
+This report represents the fourth year of terrestrial monitoring.

 Generally, the wetlands remain consistent in their floristic character and remain as heathy wetland communities.
 As noted in previous years, RR6 appears to be experiencing inundation over a long period which is changing the character of the wetland floristic diversity.
-However, the wetland remains as a diverse wetland feature, but will continue to succeed to a more open canopy wetland environment.
-This wetland has historically been subject to variable water regimes.
+It is anticipated that this feature will gradually succeed to a more open canopy wetland environment in future years.
+As noted in previous reports this wetland has historically been subject to variable water regimes as result of beaver activity at the County Road culverts and historic and current dewatering set up.